awsdocs/aws-kms-developer-guide/doc_source/determining-access-key-policy.md

 To learn all the different ways you can specify a principal in a key policy document, see [Specifying a Principal](https://docs.aws.amazon.com/IAM/latest/UserGuide/reference_policies_elements.html#Principal_specifying) in the *IAM User Guide*\.

-To learn more about AWS KMS key policies, see [Using key policies in AWS KMS](key-policies.md)\.
+To learn more about AWS KMS key policies, see [Key policies in AWS KMS](key-policies.md)\.